 If you are repeating any of our classes, please let your current instructor know at the beginning of the quarter.
 Please know that you cannot resubmit the same papers from your previous class in your new one.
 Resubmitting papers from a previous class is a form of academic dishonesty and will likely subject you to disciplinary action through the Office of Academic Integrity & Student Conduct (OAISC).

-To add, drop, or change your grade option for this class, please request an authorization code from your instructor.
+To add, drop, or change your grade option for this class, please navigate to the Composition Program Enrollment Site.
 The deadlines you will see below are hard deadlines, strictly enforced.

 CHANGING GRADE OPTION: During the first two weeks of the quarter, you may ask your instructor for a change code that you can use on WegReg to change your grade option (from Letter Grade to P/NP or the other way around).
 If you wish to take this class P/NP, you should first check with your academic counselor to make sure this choice is available to you.
 Change codes are valid until the end of Week 2.
 Between Weeks 3 and 6, the Composition Office can assist students wishing to change their grade option: (HIB 420 / 949-824-9692 / email@example.com).
 After Week 6, students must contact the Humanities Office to receive an extension: School of Humanities, Changes in Grading Option.
 Note that after you switch grading options, you cannot switch back to the previous option.